18F/health-tracking-course/collections/_courses/five/reportout.md

 Take time to celebrate your lessons learned and the actionable next steps.
 Sharing lessons learned at a team huddle is an opportunity for your colleagues to lift you up for having undertaken this learning and a chance for you to share out how you hope to advance and grow as a state officer.

 Congratulations.
-You've learned about every part of the Rubric!
+You've learned about every part of the rubric!